amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 4\.
 Build the image using the [Docker build](https://docs.docker.com/engine/reference/commandline/build/) command.

-This command needs to be run in the same directory where your Dockerfile is and **note the trailing period** which tells the build command to look in the current directory for the Dockerfile.
+This command needs to be run in the same directory where your Dockerfile is. **Note the trailing period** which tells the build command to look in the current directory for the Dockerfile.

 <pre>
 $ docker build -t monolith .